Wct2000/lucid_ros2_driver/README.md

 `ping 169.254.0.1`

  </details> <details><summary>Set Static IP for Lucid Vision Camera</summary>
-Force set the IP of first camera
+Force set the IP of first camera (IP 169.254.0.2) as an example

 `./IpConfigUtility /force -i 0 -a "169.254.0.2" -s "255.255.0.0"`